 Food industry experts like Ralf Bos and Michelin star chefs including Kevin Fehling, Jan Hartwig, Thomas Bühner, Julia Komp ‘Germany’s youngest star chef’, Sebastian Hamester, ‘chef of the century’ Eckart Wizigmann whose Award ‘ECKART’ recognises sustainable enjoyment and social responsibility, are all enthusiastic about the protective face shields made from Prevented Ocean Plastic.

 Using Prevented Ocean Plastic in their kitchens thus meets both their sustainability and quality standards.
 Due to the Coronavirus, Personal Protective Equipment (PPE) such as masks and protective face shields are now recommended to be used by chefs.
-After plastic packaging experts at Groupe Guillin carried out rigorous tests to choose the best material for the face shields, recycled plastic supplied by Bantam Ltd and certified by Ocean Cycle through the Prevented Ocean Plastic™ program was chosen for its superior quality and clarity.
+After plastic packaging experts at Groupe Guillin carried out rigorous tests to choose the best material for the face shields, recycled plastic supplied by Bantam Ltd and certified by Ocean Cycle through the Prevented Ocean Plastic™ programme was chosen for its superior quality and clarity.
 As a result Prevented Ocean Plastic has now been incorporated into over one million visors.
 These visors or face shields can be worn both in and out of the kitchen, and will be used by Michelin starred chefs who feel just as passionate about their food as they do about protecting the environment and supporting the circular economy.

 Freeing the ocean from plastic waste is important because the remains are not only a threat to marine life, but also to us humans.
 When I went on holiday in Thailand for the first time in 2011, I was fascinated by the beauty of the country but also totally shocked by how much plastic waste is in the sea and on the beaches.
 Protecting the oceans and recycling garbage at the same time is an important issue that concerns us all and I am happy to support Prevented Ocean Plastic™Jan Hartwig